Run an integrated runtime

 |---|---|---|

-| Run | You want to manually start Claude Code, Codex, or OpenClaw with Canon's first-party packages. | Run an integrated runtime |
+| Run | You want to manually start Claude Code, Codex, OpenClaw, or Hermes with Canon's packaged hosts or supported adapters. | Run an integrated runtime |

 | Build | You built a custom agent and want it to appear in Canon. | Build with the SDK |